Andrei Sakharov Research Center

-The Andrei Sakharov Research Center for Democratic Development (LT - Andrejaus Sacharovo demokratijos plėtros tyrimų centras, acronyms - ASRC, ASRCDD) is a university think tank which encompasses academic events, publications and archival holdings.
+The Andrei Sakharov Research Center for Democratic Development or ASRC, ASRCDD (Andrejaus Sacharovo demokratijos plėtros tyrimų centras)) is a university think tank which encompasses academic events, publications and archival holdings.
 The Center was founded in December 2017 at the Vytautas Magnus University (VMU).

 The Center organizes annual international scientific conferences, historical and educational exhibitions, workshops and a number of other events, as well as conducts relevant research, publishes academic papers and other publications.
 The Center also functions as an archive of a vast variety of books, documents and other archival material on the Eastern European and post-Soviet space, political science, history (especially since the World War II period), dissident movements, political freedom, resistance, international relations and others.

-The Andrei Sakharov Research Center for Democratic Development is headed by the human rights activist, historian, sovietologist, professor Robert van Voren.
+The Andrei Sakharov Research Center for Democratic Development is headed by the human rights activist, historian, Sovietologist, professor Robert van Voren.